jimmieego/reading-notes/Design/universal-principles-of-design.md

     - use good affordances and constraints (e.g., controls that can only be used the correct way) to prevent errors from occurring
     - use confirmations and warnings to reduce the occurrence of errors
     - include reversible actions and safety nets to minimize the consequence of errors (e.g., the ability to undo an action)

+## Area Alignment

+Alignment based on the area of elements versus the edges of elements.

+For example, pull quotes should be aligned based on text edge and not on the quotation marks.
+Numbered or bulleted items should be aligned based on the text edge and not on the numbers and bullets, unless the specific intent is to subordinate the listed items.

+Consider area alignment when incorporating dissimilar elements into a composition.
+When objects are simple and symmetrical, align based on their edges; otherwise, align based on their areas.

+## Confirmation

+The message should end with one question that is structured to be answered *Yes* or *No*, or with an action verb that conveys the action to be performed.

+The use of *OK* and *Cancel* should be avoided for confirmations.

+For less critical confirmations that act more like reminders, an option to disable the confirmation should be provided.